 The Two Faces of Erosion

 Don’t get me wrong, erosion isn’t all bad.
-It is a natural process, that occurs over time, and is responsible for the deposition of nutrient-rich soils that provided the basis of agricultural development.
+It is a natural process that occurs over time, and is responsible for the deposition of nutrient-rich soils that provide the basis of agricultural development.
 Eroded soils are transported to new regions, where they settle and form rich, fertile regions for crop production.